 Machu Picchu in May

-Is another good month to visit Machu Picchu.
+It is another good month to visit Machu Picchu.
 The weather is still dry, and the temperatures are a bit warmer.
 This is a good time to visit if you want to avoid the crowds but still have nice weather.

 In May, the weather in Machu Picchu can get as high as 20 degrees Celsius/70 degrees Fahrenheit.
 Which necessitates wearing extra layers such as long sleeves, sun hats, and a lot of sunscreens.
 Keep in mind that at night the temperatures drop to 13 degrees Celsius/55 degrees Fahrenheit, necessitating thicker clothing layers.

-Machu Picchu In June – Winter Solistice in Peru
+June – Winter Solstice in Peru

 The beginning of the rainy season is here, but it’s still not enough rain.
 The weather remains warm and this makes for a great time to visit Machu Picchu!
 It’s also high season in Cusco as celebrations start for winter solstice begin with thousands visiting from all over Peru during June

-While there are festivals such as the Inti-Raimi Festival where people recreate ancient religious festivities using music performed by flute bands.
+There are festivals such as the Inti-Raimi Festival where people recreate ancient religious festivities using music performed by flute bands.
 The average temperatures range between 20°C/58°F and 11°C/52°F. Expect freezing temperatures -5°C/23°F during the nights and in the early mornings.
 Despite the lower temperature, the vistas of the mountains and valleys during the day are breathtaking, and at night, the magnificent Milky Way sights are breathtaking as well.